 I used to lecture on high end cruise ships to Antarctica and such places, expensive cruises whose clientele very often included top cardiologists etc who could afford such things.
 Several times on board I got into discussions with these guys about just this sort of thing and for the most part they thought the whole cholesterol business was a bit alarmist.
 Overall lifestyle and genetics was what mattered most.

-@Regulator - I've told you time and time again.
+@User - I've told you time and time again.
 Please stop saying senbile stuff which has me nodding sagely in agreement.
 Its very unsettling.